Klizzy/MMM-Vrr/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-Displays the next departure times of Trains, subway and Buses from any city and station in the german federal state North Rhine-Westphalia (VRR).
+This module is designed to provide users with up-to-date information about the upcoming departure times of trains, subways, and buses from any station in the North Rhine-Westphalia VRR region of Germany.

-This module was intended for VRR, but it also supports the [following](#efa) Areas.
+This module was intended for the public transport of VRR, but it also supports the [following](#efa) areas.

 If you like this module, consider to give this project a :star: on GitHub to show support.